-- If multiple houses exist on a parcel, the Total % Change indicated by the sales sample is used to arrive at the new total value (Previous Year Land Value + Previous Year Improvement Value) 1.102. - If the site is improved with a house and mobile home, the formula derived from the house is used to arrive at new total value. - If "accessory improvements only", the Total % Change, as indicated by the sales sample, is used to arrive at a new total value.
-(Previous Year Land Value + Previous Year Improvement Value) 1.102. - If adjusted land value falls < \$1,000, then land value = \$1,000 or previous, whichever is less. - If adjusted improvement value falls < \$1,000, then improvement value = \$1,000 or previous, whichever is less. - If land value <= \$10,000 no adjustment is applied.

-- If improvements and accessories <= \$10,000 no further adjustment applied. - If vacant parcel (no improvement value), the land adjustment applies. - If a parcel is coded "non-perc" (sewer system=3 or 4), there is no change from previous land value. - If a parcel is coded "unbuildable" = 1, there is no change from previous land value. - If a parcel is coded water district private restricted, or public restricted, there is no change from previous land value. - If an improvement is coded "% net condition" or is in "poor" condition, then there is no change from previous improvement value, only the land adjustment applies.
+- If multiple houses exist on a parcel, the Total % Change indicated by the sales sample is used to arrive at the new total value (Previous Year Land Value + Previous Year Improvement Value) 0.949. - If the site is improved with a house and mobile home, the formula derived from the house is used to arrive at new total value. - If "accessory improvements only", the Total % Change, as indicated by the sales sample, is used to arrive at a new total value.
+(Previous Year Land Value + Previous Year Improvement Value) 0.949. - If land value =< \$1,000 no adjustment is applied. - If improvements and accessories =< \$1,000 no further adjustment applied. - If adjusted land value falls < \$1,000, then land value = \$1,000 or previous, whichever is less. - If adjusted improvement value falls < \$1,000, then improvement value = \$1,000 or previous, whichever is less. - If vacant parcel (no improvement value), the land adjustment applies. - If a parcel is coded "non-perc" (sewer system=3 or 4), the land adjustment is applied - If a parcel is coded "unbuildable" = 1, the land adjustment is applied. - If a parcel is coded water district private restricted, or public restricted, the land adjustment is applied. - If an improvement is coded "% net condition" or is in "poor" condition, then the model adjustment is applied.

 Any properties excluded from the annual up-date process are noted in RealProperty.
+King County